 Go thrift shopping!
 Explore the city to find a few thrift shops, but make sure you visit this one.
 This is an ILP volunteer favorite and you can find some great deals as you look through the shop.
 I found a beautiful long, mint and cream colored coat that I will cherish forever.
 I can just picture a babushka wearing it to church and so it always reminds me of my time in Vilnius when I wear it.

 Locals in many European cities offer free walking tours and Vilnius is one of them.
 They will give you insights in to the culture, cool history facts, and show you some pretty cool places around the city!
 The tour is free, but they do encourage tips so bring some cash with you.

 There are two tours a day leaving at 10AM and 12PM (noon).
 They go every day rain or shine!
 Meet at Vilnius Town Hall (Didzioji str.
 31) and look for a Free Walking Tour sign.

 Looking for some yummy and affordable treats?
 There's yummy pastries all over the city, but we do have a favorite - This bakery has some of the best and most authentic things around.
 Most of the pastries and cakes are sold by the weight so you can spend as little as you want.
 Oh, and everything is delicious!
 Grab your ILP group and find your new favorite treat!

-Interested in volunteering for a semester?
+Interested in volunteering for a semester, not just visiting this amazing country?
 International Language Programs (ILP) just might be the perfect program for you!
 With countries all over the world you have amazing opportunites to make a difference and travel!

 Click the button to learn more about Lithuania and what you can experience with ILP!